theachyuttiwari/pci/README.md

 ---

-# Heart Disease Prediction Streamlit App
+# Soil Liquifaction Prediction Streamlit App

-This is a simple Streamlit web application that allows users to predict the likelihood of heart disease based on input features.
-The prediction is made using a machine learning model that has been trained on heart disease data.
+This is a simple Streamlit web application that allows users to predict the likelihood of Soil Liquifaction based on input features.
+The prediction is made using a machine learning model that has been trained on soil liquifaction data.

 ![dog and cat image](data/image/hd.png)